 Near Top Tier Triple P System (A system of parenting programs for families with children age 0-8): Randomized controlled trial of the system as implemented county-wide, shows sizable reductions in child maltreatment and foster care placement.

 Abecedarian Project (High-quality child care/preschool for children from disadvantaged backgrounds): Randomized controlled trial found major impacts on educational and life outcomes; we note, however, that it was a relatively small study that included departures from random assignment, reducing confidence in the findings.

 Health Care Program for First-Time Adolescent Mothers and their Infants: Randomized controlled trial shows a sizable reduction in subsequent teen pregnancies and increase in rate of child immunizations.

 Perry Preschool Project (High-quality preschool for children from disadvantaged backgrounds): Randomized controlled trial shows major impact on educational and life outcomes; we note, however, that this was a demonstration project, and it is not yet known if the results can be replicated on a broader scale in typical classroom settings.

 A Pregnant Woman’s Self-Help Guide to Quit Smoking (A low-cost smoking cessation program for pregnant smokers): Randomized controlled trials show a sizable increase in the quit rate during the last four to five months of pregnancy.

-Recovery Coaches (Program for substance-abusing parents who have temporarily lost custody of their children): Randomized controlled trial shows a sizable increase in family reunifications, decrease in births of substance-exposed births, and net savings to the state.
+Recovery Coaches (Program for substance-abusing parents who have temporarily lost custody of their children): Randomized controlled trial shows a sizable increase in family reunifications, decrease in substance-exposed births, and net savings to the state.